chaos-polymtl/lethe/doc/source/examples/multiphysics/static-irradiation/static-irradiation.rst

 Laser powder bed fusion is a manufacturing process using a laser to selectively melt and consolidate, layer-by-layer, a metal powder.
 Simply, it corresponds to 3D printing with a metal powder.
 The main laser-material interaction takes place at the melt pool scale where the flow dynamics involve multiple driving forces:

-- phase change due to laser heating
+- phase changes due to laser heating
 - surface tension effects due to the small scale of the melt pool
 - evaporative cooling and recoil pressure as temperature reaches the boiling point